johann-solo/oliveandmango.github.io/_posts/blog/2017-06-22-walnut-roll-cake-gluten-free.md

 caption="" %}
 <br>

-So this is definitely a great recipe and a keeper for me and I'm sure you will love it too!
 I love walnuts and this cake was just perfect.
 It's great for summer BBQs and family gatherings.
 The perfect cold treat!
 Someone mentioned that they can't have walnuts when I originally  posted a pic of it on IG but I think you could definitely make this with almonds too if that's a concern.
 It would alter the flavour slightly but I think it will be just as wonderful with almonds.
 I will be making this again in the near future and glad I have the recipe to reference!
 Hope you guys give it a try!
 <br>
 <br>
 {% include image.html